-The mobile technology is still some ways behind the desktop applications regarding image quality.
+Mobile technology is still some ways behind desktop applications regarding image quality.
 However, mobile VR and AR tech is accelerating at break-neck speed.
 It won’t be long before mobile VR and AR platforms are the gold standard.
 The public has widely adopted mobile VR and AR technology due to the low-cost barriers to entry.

 The 2 Methods of creating VR Content